jquirossoto/wordpress-multisite-ecs-efs-rds/README.md

     aws ecs execute-command --region <REGION> --cluster <YOUR-CLUSTER-NAME> --container wordpress --command \"/bin/bash\" --interactive --task <TASK-ID>
     ```

+## Read replica

+This Stack allows to create a reading replica in RDS.
+In order for WordPress to be aware of and use this read replica, [HyperDB](https://wordpress.org/plugins/hyperdb/) must be installed and configured.

 ## How to deploy the solution

 ### AWS Console